Python-Markdown/markdown/docs/extensions/attr_list.md

 {^ #myid }
 ```

-The use of `^` instead of `:` at the start of the attribute definition indicates that the attributes values are
+The use of `^` at the start of the attribute definition indicates that the attributes values are
 to be set on the parent of the list item, i.e. the implicitly generated list start tag (either `<ol>` or `<ul>`
 in the output HTML, depending on the type of list).